SaveToDB Edition Comparison

 Loading data from XML, JSON, CSV, HTML, and plain text files

-Saving data from Excel to SQLite and SQL Server Compact
+Saving database table data from Excel to server databases

 Saving data from Excel to OData web services, including ODataDBx

-Saving data from Excel to REST API web services, including DBGate10+x
+Saving data from Excel to REST API web services, including DBGatex

 Saving data to databases and services using cell change handlersxx